ngs-docs/2022-GGG298/week-6-git/README.md

 Give it try -

-* add a bad commit to Snakefile
+* add some bad text to the Snakefile
 * commit it
 * run `git revert HEAD`